Ovine rinderpest: Diagnosis

 History and clinical signs enable a presumptive diagnosis to be made in endemic regions.
 The virus can be detected in acute cases from various swabs and blood samples, using PCR and ELISA.
 Antibodies can also be detected by ELISA.

 Treatment and control

 Antibiotics such as chloramphenicol, penicillin, and streptomycin can be used and supportive treatment may be helpful.
 Additionally, a vaccine has been developed that may decrease death in the flock.
 Movement restrictions and slaughter of affected flocks may be required in an attempt to eradicate the disease.
 A global eradication programme has been developed by the Food and Agriculture Organization of the United Nations and the World Organisation for Animal Health.
 More information can be found on FAO's website on the implementation of this global plan.
-It is considered feasible to eradicate ovine rinderpest in 15 years.
+It is considered feasible to eradicate ovine rinderpest in 15 years, starting in the year 2016.